gitnacho/docs/docs/plugins/building-plugins.md

 ![Your plugin is working on iOS!](./img/plugins/working-ios-2.png)

-> **NOTE**: Wondering how this works?
+> **Note**: Wondering how this works?
 The demo application's `package.json` file is set to reference the plugin's source code in the `src` folder directly.
 This link allows you to edit files in `src`, and see those changes in your demo immediately.

 Pretty cool, huh?
 With this workflow you have the ability to develop NativeScript plugins just like they're any other files in your NativeScript apps.